 Hyperplasia is not a type of cancer.
-However, some types are considered a pre-cancerous condition that can turn into a cancer over time.
-Pre-cancerous types are usually made up of abnormal looking cells.
+However, some types are considered pre-cancerous conditions that can turn into cancer over time.
+Pre-cancerous types are usually made up of abnormal-looking cells.
 Pathologists call these cells atypical.

 Common types of hyperplasia with abnormal cells: